 Work changes

-- Minor changes in work: A minor change does not affect the cost or time schedule of a project.
+- Minor changes in work: A minor change does not affect the cost or schedule of a project.
 The interior designer is allowed to make minor changes in work without the owner's approval.

 - Construction change directive: This is a directive to the contractor to perform additional work.
-The change directive is given by the owner when cost or time are not agreed upon.
-One situation is when the cost of changes or their impact on the schedule can't be determined until later.
+The change directive is given by the owner when costs or time are not agreed upon.
+One situation is when the price of changes or their impact on the schedule can't be determined until later.
 The owner gives the contractor permission to go ahead and complete the work.
 Another situation is when both parties don't have time to prepare/review a formal change order.

 Project Communication